dherenj84/react-ssr-loadable/README.md

 ```

 ## How to run
-1. Run `npm run build` which triggers react-scripts first to create static assets and then triggers webpack cli to bundle the code so that it can be run server side.
+1. Run `npm run build` and then `npm run start-ssr` if you prefer to build and run the app separately.
-2. Run `npm run start-ssr` which internally loads the bundle created by Step 1 above and starts the Express instance.
+2. Or, just run `npm run start-ssr-watch` which runs both of the above commands for you and also watches for any changes and rebuilds and restarts the server upon changes.

 ## What you should expect to see